4320 W. Vickery Blvd, Suite A, Fort Worth, TX 76107

 Expungement and Record Sealing: Starting Fresh

 New laws have created new opportunities for people to move on with their lives.
-Texas law, unlike the law in many other states, includes multiple criminal records and sealing options.
-Almost every first-time offender, whether they were convicted of a misdemeanor or felony and whether that offense was violent or...
+Texas law, unlike the laws in many other states, includes multiple criminal record expungement and sealing options.
+Almost every first-time offender, whether they were convicted of a misdemeanor or felony and whether that offense was violent...

 Continue Reading